 Frequently Asked Questions About Medical Billing in Pennsylvania

-<strong>PA Act 112 protects patients from surprise out-of-network medical bills for emergency services and inadvertent out-of-network services at in-network facilities.</strong> The law limits patient responsibility to in-network cost-sharing amounts and establishes a dispute resolution process between providers and insurers.
-Medtransic ensures all applicable Pennsylvania claims are processed in compliance with Act 112 and pursues fair reimbursement through the dispute resolution process.
+The federal No Surprises Act protects patients from surprise out-of-network medical bills for emergency services and inadvertent out-of-network services at in-network facilities.
+The law limits patient responsibility to in-network cost-sharing amounts and establishes an independent dispute resolution process between providers and insurers.
+Medtransic ensures all applicable Pennsylvania claims are processed in compliance with the No Surprises Act and pursues fair reimbursement through the dispute resolution process.

 How does Pennsylvania Medical Assistance (Medicaid) managed care billing work?

-<strong>Pennsylvania's Medicaid program operates through the HealthChoices managed care program.</strong> Each MCO has different authorization, formulary, and claims requirements.
+Pennsylvania's Medicaid program operates through the HealthChoices managed care program.
+Each MCO has different authorization, formulary, and claims requirements.
 Our team maintains current knowledge of every HealthChoices MCO's billing rules to maximize reimbursement for Pennsylvania providers.

 What are the Workers' Compensation billing requirements in Pennsylvania?

-<strong>Pennsylvania Workers' Compensation follows a fee schedule based on Medicare rates with specific conversion factors and billing codes.</strong> Providers must be enrolled with the Bureau of Workers' Compensation and use proper documentation linking treatment to workplace injuries.
+Pennsylvania Workers' Compensation follows a fee schedule based on Medicare rates with specific conversion factors and billing codes.
+Providers must be enrolled with the Bureau of Workers' Compensation and use proper documentation linking treatment to workplace injuries.
 Medtransic handles PA Workers' Comp billing from initial claim submission through utilization review and fee dispute resolution.

-<strong>Pennsylvania law requires insurers to pay or deny clean claims within 30 days of receipt for electronic submissions and 45 days for paper claims.</strong> Insurers that miss these deadlines owe interest at 10% per year.
-Medtransic tracks IBX and Highmark payment timelines on separate monitoring tracks — given each carrier's distinct claims processing infrastructure in eastern versus western Pennsylvania — and includes interest recovery demands in all overdue claim correspondence.
+Pennsylvania law requires insurers to pay or deny clean claims within 30 days of receipt for electronic submissions and 45 days for paper claims.
+Under 40 P.S. §991.2166, insurers that miss these deadlines owe interest at 10% per year.
+Medtransic tracks IBX and Highmark payment timelines on separate monitoring tracks - given each carrier's distinct claims processing infrastructure in eastern versus western Pennsylvania - and includes interest recovery demands in all overdue claim correspondence.
 Formal Pennsylvania Insurance Department complaints are filed when specific payers demonstrate a pattern of systemic delay.

 How do Highmark and UPMC payer dynamics affect billing in Pennsylvania?

-<strong>The ongoing competitive tension between Highmark Blue Cross Blue Shield and UPMC Health Plan creates a unique billing landscape in western Pennsylvania where network status.</strong> Providers must carefully manage their contracts and credentialing with both entities.
+The ongoing competitive tension between Highmark Blue Cross Blue Shield and UPMC Health Plan creates a unique billing environment in western Pennsylvania where network status.
+Providers must carefully manage their contracts and credentialing with both entities.
 Medtransic helps Pennsylvania practices navigate this complex payer relationship to maintain optimal network status and reimbursement from both systems.

 How does Geisinger Health System's integrated model affect billing in Central Pennsylvania?

-<strong>Geisinger Health System operates as both the dominant provider and a major insurer (Geisinger Health Plan) across central and northeastern Pennsylvania.</strong> Practices in Geisinger's territory must decide whether to participate in Geisinger Health Plan's network — a decision with significant patient access implications.
+Geisinger Health System operates as both the dominant provider and a major insurer (Geisinger Health Plan) across central and northeastern Pennsylvania.
+Practices in Geisinger's territory must decide whether to participate in Geisinger Health Plan's network - a decision with significant patient access implications.
 Medtransic helps central PA practices optimize their Geisinger Health Plan credentialing, understand Geisinger-specific authorization requirements, and maximize reimbursement within this distinctive payer-provider environment.

 What does Pennsylvania Act 68 require for managed care billing compliance?

-<strong>Pennsylvania Act 68 (the Managed Care Act) established comprehensive consumer protection requirements for managed care organizations operating in the state.</strong> Under Act 68, managed care organizations must process clean claims within 45 days for participating providers and provide written explanations for any denials.
-Medtransic ensures our Pennsylvania clients' billing processes align with Act 68 requirements and pursues regulatory action when MCOs fail to comply with these statutory obligations.
+Pennsylvania Act 68 (the Managed Care Act) established sweeping consumer protection requirements for managed care organizations operating in the state.
+Under Act 68, managed care organizations must process clean claims within 45 days for participating providers and provide written explanations for any denials.
+Medtransic builds Act 68 requirements into its Pennsylvania billing workflows and pursues regulatory action when MCOs fail to comply with these statutory obligations.

-<strong>Pennsylvania has no state statute setting minimum commercial timely filing windows, so every contract must be reviewed individually.</strong> Independence Blue Cross allows only 90 days for most participating providers in the Philadelphia market — the tightest major-payer window in the state — while Highmark BCBS allows 180 days for PAR providers in western Pennsylvania.
+Pennsylvania has no state statute setting minimum commercial timely filing windows, so every contract must be reviewed individually.
+Independence Blue Cross allows only 90 days for most participating providers in the Philadelphia market - the tightest major-payer window in the state - while Highmark BCBS allows 180 days for PAR providers in western Pennsylvania.
 Community HealthChoices Medicaid MCOs (AmeriHealth Caritas PA, UPMC Community HealthChoices, Keystone First) each require 180 days for physical health and LTSS services.
 Pennsylvania Medical Assistance FFS (DHS) allows 180 days.
 Pennsylvania CHIP through its MCOs follows 90-day submission windows.
 The gap between IBX's 90-day window and most other payers' 180-day windows is the most common source of timely filing denials in Philadelphia-area practices.
 Medtransic maintains payer-specific submission calendars for every Pennsylvania client.

 Cities We Serve in Pennsylvania